Exabyte-io/api-examples/README.md

 ## Contribute

 This is an open-source repository and we welcome contributions for other use cases.
 The original set of examples is only meant to demonstrate the capabilities and can be extended.

+We suggest forking this repository and introducing the adjustments there.
+The changes in the fork can further be considered for merging into this repository as it is commonly used on Github.
+This process is explained in more details online [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962), for example.

 If you would like to add new examples or adjust existing ones, please consider the following points: